 - Encouraging a data-driven culture

 Data validation on a Big Data scale can be rather difficult.
-An organization can get similar sets of data from different sources but the data from all these sources may not always be on the same page.
-Getting these data to agree with each other and looking out for accuracy, usability, and security fall under a process called data governance.
+An organization can get similar sets of data from different sources but the data from these sources may not always be similar.
+Getting the data to agree with each other and looking out for accuracy, usability, and security fall under a process called data governance.
 According to a 2016 survey by AtScale, the fastest-growing concern was data governance.

 Security can be one of the most daunting Big Data challenges especially for organizations that have sensitive company data or have access to a lot of personal user information.
 Vulnerable data is an attractive target for cyberattacks and malicious hackers.

-When it comes to data security, most organizations believe that they have the right security protocols in place, which are sufficient for their data repositories.
-Only a few invest in additional measures exclusive for Big Data, such as identity and access authority, data encryption, data segregation, etc. Often, companies are more immersed in activities involving data storage and analysis.
+When it comes to data security, most organizations believe that they have the right security protocols in place that are sufficient for their data repositories.
+Only a few organizations invest in additional measures exclusive to Big Data such as identity and access authority, data encryption, data segregation, etc. Often, organizations are more immersed in activities involving data storage and analysis.
 Data security is usually put on the back burner, which is not a wise move at all as unprotected data can fast become a serious problem.
-Stolen records can cost millions for a company.
-Overall, companies should surely overcome the Big Data privacy challenges and security challenges that are like a hurdle to them.
+Stolen records can cost an organization millions.

-The following are how an enterprise can tackle the security challenges of Big Data:
+Solution: The following are the ways how an enterprise can tackle the security challenges of Big Data:

 - Recruiting more cybersecurity professionals